Läderach: Foundation

-Under the leadership of Jürg Läderach, the chocolate maker acquired Olten-based Merkur Confiserie AG, a well-established chocolate and coffee retailer in 2004 to sell its products directly to consumers; having been a supplier to caterers and other chocolate manufacturers for over half a century.
+Under the leadership of Jürg Läderach, the chocolate maker acquired Olten-based Merkur Confiserie AG, a well-established chocolate and coffee retailer in 2004 to sell its products directly to consumers.
 Läderach rebranded all Merkur locations.

 In 2015, 750 employees worked for Läderach.
 By 2021, the number grew to 1,000 and reached 1,300 by 2022.

 International expansion

 In 1981 Läderach opened its first foreign subsidiary, Confiseur Läderach GmbH & Co KG.
 The first international consumer branches opened in 2019: two branches in Toronto (Canada) and one branch in New York (United States).
 Läderach plans to open up to 35 stores in the United States.
 As of 2020, Läderach operates 100 stores across five continents.

+In 2018, the eldest son, Johannes Läderach, took over management of the company from his father Jürg.
+Elias Läderach, a trained confectioner and chocolatier, also joined the management team.
+In addition, since the beginning of 2021, the third son David Läderach has been in charge of the company's German business.

 In 2020, Läderach opened a visitor center and museum at the Bilten factory, called the "House of Läderach".
 The company announced in February 2021 that it was opening 30 outlets in the United States, having taken over sites and retail space from Godiva Chocolatier.